 Do you love your slow cooker as much as I do?
 This week, the Virtual Potluck gang is celebrating the virtues of crockery cooking by throwing a party with Hamilton Beach and Harvard Common Press.
-We’re all giving away slow cookers and cookbooks too.
-More on that later.
-Thanks to Donna from Cookistry for hosting this potluck and to Milisa from Miss in the Kitchen for creating the giveaway graphic you see below.
+I’m bringing my own homemade Quick and Easy Tomato Ketchup.
+Thanks to Donna from Cookistry for hosting this potluck.

 Ever since I received my slow cooker and a copy of Not Your Mother’s Slow Cooker Cookbook by Beth Hensperger and Julie Kaufmann, I’ve been slow cooking like crazy.
 The Hamilton Beach Set & Forget® 6-quart programmable model has both a temperature probe and a programmable timer.
 If you use the probe, it cuts off (but remains on a “keep warm” setting) when your meat reaches a specified temperature.
 If you use the timer, it switches to the “keep warm” setting after a certain amount of time.

-Over the last couple of months, I’ve used my slow cooker to poach a whole chicken, make sloppy joes, cook whole-grain porridge overnight so it’s ready for breakfast, create vegetarian stews and make homemade ketchup.
+Over the last couple of months, I’ve used my slow cooker to poach a whole chicken, make sloppy joes, cook whole-grain porridge overnight so it’s ready for breakfast, make my own cinnamon applesauce, create vegetarian stews, and make homemade ketchup.
 That’s right … zesty low-sodium ketchup without high-fructose corn syrup or preservatives.

 The Grillmaster, who historically hasn’t been a huge ketchup fan, loves this homemade variety.
 He likes to cook up a bunch of lentils, plop a fried egg on top and slather this spicy ketchup over it all.
 The cinnamon and other pumpkin pie spices make this condiment the perfect thing to serve with baked sweet potato fries.
 We ate it on our Garlic Home Fries with Kale too.